Knee Pain When Bending and Squatting?

 The Cause of Knee Pain When Bending and Squatting

-Chances are that your knee hurts only when it has to support your bodyweight and feels somewhat normal otherwise.
-While descending into a squatted position your knee is subject to 6 to 8 times your body weight in pressure.1 If your knee isn’t functioning properly, these tremendous joint forces can cause a pain flare-up or further damage to already injured structures.
+Chances are that your knee hurts only when it has to support your body weight and feels somewhat normal otherwise.
+This is because when you squat, your knee is subject to 6 to 8 times your body weight in pressure.1 Similarly, going up and downstairs, getting up from a chair, and kneeling all apply a high amount of force on your knee.

 If you’re an athlete or work a physically demanding job your knee pain when bending could be the result of overuse.
-These injuries are typically caused by repeating the exact same movement pattern over and over again without allowing the knees enough to time to recover.
+Repeating the exact same movement pattern without giving your body enough time for recovery can cause an overuse injury.

 - Bursitis occurs when a knee bursa gets irritated from repetitive movement or constant direct pressure.
 The most commonly affected bursae are the prepatellar bursa and pes anserine bursa.
 Typically pain will increase when bending the knee under pressure and they will be visibly inflamed.

 - Patellar Tendonitis occurs mainly in athletes who participate in jumping sports like basketball.
-A deep knee bend is typically very uncomfortable, pain may be worse in the morning.
+A deep knee bend is typically very uncomfortable and pain may be worse in the morning.

 - Patellofemoral pain syndrome typically occurs in more active individuals.
 Poor tracking of the knee cap as the knee is bending causes increased friction, which over time causes inflammation and pain.

 What Should I Do About It?

-A healthy knee joint is a symphony of muscles working in harmony to produce a movement.
-Unfortunately, sometimes specific muscles attached to your knee joint can become overdeveloped, while others lag behind and are relatively weaker.
-A weak VMO (vastus medialis oblique) is often the culprit behind disorders such as patellofemoral pain syndrome.
+A healthy knee joint is a collection of muscles working in harmony to produce movement.
+Unfortunately, specific muscles attached to your knee joint can sometimes become overdeveloped, while others lag behind and are relatively weaker.
+A weak VMO (vastus medialis oblique), for example, is often the cause of disorders like patellofemoral pain syndrome.
 Excessively tight lateral (outside) structures on the knee cause the knee cap to track outwards creating abnormal friction and knee pain.3

-Research shows that those with stronger knees experience less arthritis pain with normal daily activities.4 Therefore no matter your age, extra leg strength might do you some good!
+Research shows that people with stronger knees experience less arthritis pain with normal daily activities.4 Therefore, no matter your age, participating in strength training can help your knee health.